bor0/gidti/manuscript/chapter6.md

 I>
 I> The length of a tree is defined as the number of nodes.

-We will now implement `length_tree` which is supposed to return a total count of all nodes contained in a tree:
+We will now implement `length_tree` which is supposed to return the total count of all nodes contained in a tree:

 ```
 length_tree : Tree -> Nat